mikeyang01/nd013-c2-fusion-starter/README.md

 show_only_frames = [0, 200]
 exec_visualization = ['show_pcl']
 ```
-The goal of this task is to use the Open3D library to display the lidar point-cloud in a 3d viewer in order to develop a feel for the nature of lidar point-clouds.
+The goal of this task is to use the Open3D library to display the lidar point-cloud in a 3d viewer in order to develop a feel for the nature of lidar point-clouds.<br/>
 Result:
 <img src="img/point cloud visualization.jpg"/>